 Scale based on queue length.
 Services consuming messages from a queue should autoscale based on queue length.
 Scale-based autoscaling allows for efficient processing of spikes of incoming messages.

-Use message-reply queue.
-If the system requires notifications post-message processing, set up a dedicated reply or response queue.
+Use a message-reply queue.
+If the system requires notifications for post-message processing, set up a dedicated reply or response queue.
 This setup divides operational messaging from notification processes.

 Use stateless services.
 Consider using stateless services to process requests from a queue.
 It allows for easy scaling and efficient resource usage.

-For example, the reference implementation uses the Competing Consumers pattern on a stateless service running in Azure Container App to process ticket-rendering requests from an Azure Service Bus queue.
+For example, the reference implementation uses the Competing Consumers pattern on a stateless service running in Container Apps to process ticket-rendering requests from a Service Bus queue.
 It configures a queue processor with:

 - AutoCompleteMessages: Automatically completes messages if processed without failure.